 Saint of the Day – 9 January – Blessed Julia of CertaldoOSA (1319-1367) Laywoman, Third Order Augustinian, Recluse, Ascetic, Mystic living a life of prayer and penance.
 Born in 1319 at Certaldo, Italy as Giulia and died on 9 January 1367 of natural causes.
-Patronages – of the City and Diocese of Certaldo, Augustinian tertiaries, Against the plague, Against infections.
+Patronages – of the City and Diocese of Certaldo, Augustinian tertiaries, Against the plague/epidemics. all sickness, ailments.
 Also known as – Giulia della Rena da Certaldo, Julia della Rena.

 The Roman Martyrology states of her today: “In Certaldo in Tuscany, Blessed Giulia della Rena, of the Third Order of Saint Augustine, who lived alone for God in a narrow cell next to the Church.“

 Julia was born in Tuscany, near Certaldo, in 1319, of a family of noble origin.
 After being orphaned at a young age, she entered the service of the Tinolfi family in nearby Florence, There, having come into contact with the Augustinians and their spirituality, she took on the habit of the secular Third Order Augustinians when she was not yet twenty.
 She was professed in 1388 at the Church of the Holy Spirit.